Lithuania in the Eurovision Song Contest 2007: Promotion

 4Fun made several appearances across Europe to specifically promote "Love or Leave" as the Lithuanian Eurovision entry.
-Between 19 and 20 April, 4Fun took part in promotional activities in Minsk, Belarus where they made television and radio appearances, gave interviews to the press and took part in a press conference organised by the National State Television and Radio Company of the Republic of Belarus (BTRC).
+Between 19 and 20 April, 4Fun took part in promotional activities in Minsk, Belarus, where they made television and radio appearances, gave interviews to the press, and took part in a press conference organised by the Belarusian Television and Radio Company (BTRC).
 On 21 April, 4Fun performed at a concert for the Lithuanian community in Puńsk, Poland.
-The band also took part in promotional activities in Estonia, Latvia and Ukraine with their promotional tour being supported by the Government of Lithuania which approved a budget of 100,000 litas for the occasion.
+The band also took part in promotional activities in Estonia, Latvia, and Ukraine with their promotional tour being supported by the Government of Lithuania, which approved a budget of 100,000 litas for the occasion.